 Brookland is, by far, one of the most authentically preserved of the old Flat Rock estates, thanks to its present owners.
-The main dwelling and outbuildings of the time were built by Charles and Mary Edmondston of Charleston in c1836.
-Even earlier, c1829, a small dwelling now used as the guest house, was built by Frederick Rutledge making it one of the earliest dwellings in Flat rock.
-In c1841, the estate was purchased by Edmund Molyneux, the British Consul to Charleston, who was widely acknowledged to be a superb host, using a “neighborly stop” along the railroad line near the house for the convenience of his guests.
+The main dwelling and outbuildings of the time were built by Charles and Mary Edmondston of Charleston c1836.
+Even earlier, c1829, a small dwelling now used as the guest house was built by Frederick Rutledge making it one of the earliest dwellings in Flat Rock. c1841, the estate was purchased by Edmund Molyneux, the British Consul to Charleston, who was widely acknowledged to be a superb host, using a “neighborly stop” along the railroad line near the house for the convenience of his guests.
 With the onset of the Civil war, Molyneux was recalled to Britain, and the property was abandoned.
 In 1881, it was purchased by Theodore and Louise King Barker.
-They restored and improved the house after it had abandoned for so many years.
-Mrs. Barker had inherited the adjoining Kirkwood King farm from her father Judge Mitchell King, and when the barkers combined both properties, it made them one of the largest landowners in Henderson County.
-Although the entire estate was in Flat Rock, it is now in the City of Hendersonville.
+They restored and improved the house after it had been abandoned for many years.
+Mrs. Barker had inherited the adjoining Kirkwood King farm from her father Judge Mitchell King, and when the Barkers combined both properties, it made them one of the largest landowners in Henderson County.
+Although the entire estate was in Flat Rock, it is now in the city of Hendersonville.
 In 1917, it was bought by Henry Ficken and his wife Julia Ball of Charleston.
 She was a descendant of Revolutionary War General William Moultrie.
 It was in 1977 that C. Eugene (Gene) and Debby Staton purchased the property, made in their permanent home, and began historic renovations.

 Commodore’s Cottage, located on the south side of Rutledge Drive, was built in 1910 by J. Fonsie Edney.
 He sold the property to Commodore Valentine Sevier Nelson, US Navy, in two tracts.
 The first tract was purchased on April 22, 1924 and the second on April 5, 1927.
 The Commodore spent the rest of his life living here, and upon his death, his daughter Valentine Nelson Welch inherited the house and made it her summer home.
 On June 9, 1970, Valentine Nelson Welch sold the property to her niece, Katharine del Valle Jones for, as the deed says, “one dollar and love and affection.”
-When Katharine del Valle Jones and her husband John Wesley Jones, retired from the Foreign Service, they moved permanently to Commodore’s Cottage.
+When Katharine del Valle Jones and her husband John Wesley Jones retired from the Foreign Service, they moved permanently to Commodore’s Cottage.
 John Wesley Jones served as Ambassador to Libya and to Peru, and was Deputy Commandant at the National War College from 1969-1971 when he retired.
-He was the second president of Historic Flat Rock, Inc. Commodore’s Cottage was the permanent home of his daughter Frances Thornton Jones for many years until it was purchased by the present owners.
+He was the second president of Historic Flat Rock, Inc. Commodore’s Cottage was the home of his daughter Frances Thornton Jones for many years until it was purchased by the present owners in 2017.

 David Williams, a rice planter from Camden, SC and a US Senator, purchased land and completed Dunroy c1862.
 Williams’ wife Kate was the sister of Mary Boykin Chesnut, author of”Diary from Dixie”.
 The house was sold to Mrs. James Williams, then to Mrs. James Rose Rutledge of Charleston, and then to her daughter Mrs. Julius Heyward.
 Rutledge Drive and Rutledge Mountain are names for the Rutledge family.
 In 1933, WWI Major General Campbell King, grandson of Judge Mitchell King (Argyle) and his wife bought the property.
 He was commanding officer for Gen. George C. Marshall and became Army Chief of Staff.
 Upon General King’s death in 1950, his son Dr. D.I.C.
 King and his children after him, inherited the property.
 In the l990’s most of the Dunroy acreage was sold for a residential development, leaving the house, its outbuildings and a tract of land surrounding it, in tact.
 Dunroy is now home to the Thompson family, who have restored the house, outbuildings, gardens and property to their former glory.